-Choosing the right décor for your kitchen isn't easy, so we've created this guide to the top kitchen design trends of 2021.
+Choosing the right décor for your kitchen isn't easy, so we've created this guide to the top kitchen design trends for 2022.
 Whether you want to add some new taps or completely revamp the style of your kitchen, you're sure to find something to inspire you.

 Stand Out Taps

 When we think about statement finishes, gold is the first that comes to mind.
-Gold kitchen taps are bright and will add a touch of elegance to your kitchen.
+Gold kitchen taps are vibrant and will add a touch of elegance to your kitchen.

-Although white is a common colour for sinks, a white kitchen tap can look stunning when paired with a black or copper sink.
+White kitchen taps can also look stunning when paired with a black sink.
 They are becoming slightly more mainstream, but black taps are still an easy way to move away from standard chrome and stainless steel finishes.

 Living Room Furniture In Kitchens